“Anatañca vo, bhikkhave, desessāmi anatagāmiñca maggaṁ. Taṁ suṇātha.

 And what, bhikkhus, is the way of practice leading to the uninclined?
 Here, a bhikkhu produces a wholesome motivation, exerts effort, initiates and sustains energy, uplifts the mind, and strives for the |stability::establishment, constancy, continuity [ṭhiti]| and |retention::non-confusion and non-decline [asammosa]|, |growth::further development, multiplication [bhiyyobhāva]| and |full development::expansion and maturity [vepulla]| of arisen wholesome qualities.
 This, bhikkhus, is called the way of practice leading to the uninclined.

-four bases of psychic abilities
+four bases of psychic powers

 And what, bhikkhus, is the way of practice leading to the uninclined?
-Here, bhikkhus, a bhikkhu develops the basis of psychic ability that is endowed with |collectedness::stability of mind, stillness of mind, mental composure [samādhi]| arising from |aspiration::a goal, an interest, an objective, a wholesome motivation [chanda]| and accompanied by intentional effort.
+Here, bhikkhus, a bhikkhu develops the basis of psychic power that is endowed with |collectedness::stability of mind, stillness of mind, mental composure [samādhi]| arising from |aspiration::a goal, an interest, an objective, a wholesome motivation [chanda]| and accompanied by intentional effort.
 This is called, bhikkhus, the way of practice leading to the uninclined.

 And what, bhikkhus, is the way of practice leading to the uninclined?
-Here, bhikkhus, a bhikkhu develops the basis of psychic ability that is endowed with collectedness arising from |energy::effort, might, power [vīriya]| and accompanied by intentional effort.
+Here, bhikkhus, a bhikkhu develops the basis of psychic power that is endowed with collectedness arising from |energy::effort, might, power [vīriya]| and accompanied by intentional effort.
 This is called, bhikkhus, the way of practice leading to the uninclined.

 And what, bhikkhus, is the way of practice leading to the uninclined?
-Here, bhikkhus, a bhikkhu develops the basis of psychic ability that is endowed with collectedness arising from [purification of] |mind::consciousness [citta]| and accompanied by intentional effort.
+Here, bhikkhus, a bhikkhu develops the basis of psychic power that is endowed with collectedness arising from [purification of] |mind::the faculty of thought and intention, often restless or wandering [citta]| and accompanied by intentional effort.
 This is called, bhikkhus, the way of practice leading to the uninclined.

 And what, bhikkhus, is the way of practice leading to the uninclined?
-Here, bhikkhus, a bhikkhu develops the basis of psychic ability that is endowed with collectedness arising from |investigation::consideration, reflection, examination [vīmaṃsanta]| and accompanied by intentional effort.
+Here, bhikkhus, a bhikkhu develops the basis of psychic power that is endowed with collectedness arising from |investigation::consideration, reflection, examination [vīmaṃsanta]| and accompanied by intentional effort.
 This is called, bhikkhus, the way of practice leading to the uninclined.

 Five Faculties